Cyrustimung/ResumeFilter/README.md

 python validate_submission.py ./submission.csv
 ```

-This scores 100,000 candidates and outputs a ranked top-100 CSV in ~3.5 minutes.
+This scores 100,000 candidates and outputs a ranked top-100 CSV under ~5 minutes.
 No GPU, no network, no LLM APIs required.

 ## How It Works